akka/akka/akka-docs/general/actor-systems.rst

    breaks all the properties which make programming in actors such a nice experience.

+#.
+Top-level actors are the innermost part of your Error Kernel, so create them
+   sparingly and prefer truly hierarchical systems.
+This has benefits wrt. fault-handling (both considering the granularity of configuration and the performance) and it also reduces the number of blocking calls made, since the creation of top-level actors involves synchronous messaging.

 What you should not concern yourself with
 -----------------------------------------